blaz-r/ESP32-music-beat-sync/README.md

 ## Important

 After a lot of experimenting, I've discovered that for this to work better you'll need to disable AGC (automatic gain control) on microphone.
 Before I did that, magnitudes and freuqencies were fluctuating way more than they do with AGC disabled.
-In order to do that you just short two pins, as stated in [official documentation] (https://datasheets.maximintegrated.com/en/ds/MAX9814.pdf), TH and MICBIAS pin.
+In order to do that you just short two pins, as stated in [official documentation](https://datasheets.maximintegrated.com/en/ds/MAX9814.pdf), TH and MICBIAS pin.
 Here's a picture of where to short on usual board:

 ![short guide](
 https://github.com/blaz-r/ESP32-music-beat-sync/blob/main/max9814Short.jpeg)